Chiropractic care during pregnancy

 - Minimising the symptoms of back and neck pain

-- Reducing fascia tension (tissue that hold the baby in position) to decrease abdominal symptoms and allow your baby to move freely
+- Reducing abdominal fascial tension (tissue that hold the baby in position)

 Causes of low back pain during pregnancy